Halcyon (console): Software

 Firmware unique to the game being played existed as a removable ROM cartridge containing 16K memory, including the entire game node layout, vocabulary of the game (both for the speech synthesizer and speech recognizer), inventory data (both for gameplay as well as video still frames depicting items), and certain executable data sections to assist in the processing of game flow.

-Save for the words "Yes" and "No," Halcyon required each player to train it to recognize their voice.
+Save for the words "Yes" and "No", Halcyon required each player to train it to recognize their voice.
 The words "Yes" and "No" existed as four samples of human voices pre-loaded into memory, two female and two male.
 Each voice was selected for their unique pitch and timbre properties.
 These four gave a high probability match for Halcyon to recognize from any given English speaker.

 Speech recognition was discontiguous, meaning the player had only a few seconds to speak into a headset when prompted.
 This headset was equipped with a noise-canceling microphone to help isolate speech from any other sounds.
-Speech samples would be compared against allowed responses, and a match along with probability of accuracy would be sent to the Halcyon main processor.
+Speech samples would be compared against allowed responses, and a match, along with probability of accuracy, would be sent to the Halcyon main processor.

 To acknowledge voice commands, Halcyon would reiterate what it believed it "heard" the player say.
 This sometimes resulted in incorrect actions taken, especially if the player had a significantly different inflection or spoke something different from the choices expected.
 Probability ranking could trigger Halcyon to ask the player to repeat their choice when it received a poor match to all expected responses.
 Mis-recognitions were chiefly the result of a sample of speech given sufficient probability to match one of the anticipated words or phrases.

 Halcyon was intended to have a voice much like the Hal 9000, but memory constraints prohibited the use of tailored speech parameters for the Votrax synthesizer that was built into the console.
 The compromise was to use a licensed text-to-speech algorithm that had several built-in rules for pronouncing English text properly.
-For speech the console made that the algorithm did not pronounce acceptably, special spelling was incorporated into the source text of words and phrases to correct for these problems.
-This would not correct the words (user names, primarily) that were typed into the Halcyon when a player first began playing the game.
+Modified spellings were also used where needed to correct pronunciation issues, though this did not apply to words such as user names typed by the player.

-A video game would follow a general design of "nodes" which interconnected based upon responses and lack of responses from a player.
+A video game would follow a general design of "nodes", which interconnected based on responses and lack of responses from a player.
 Certain triggers, such as a real-time constraint under which the game would be interrupted if its associated event did not occur, were also part of the game's dynamic.